NSO-developer/nfvo-converter-tosca-sol6/README.md

 - -g --no-grouping: If there are no grouping tags in the YANG specifications file give this tag, otherwise it will fail to parse the file
 - -p --prune: Prune empty values from the dict at the end

+### Current Limitations
+* Scaling aspects are not converted at this time
+* Only one VNFD in a single file is supported
+* Only the default instantiation level is supported